Laumeier Sculpture Park: Henry and Matilda Laumeier

-After Kahle’s death in 1938, his wife, the former Ada B. Riegel, sold the property to Henry Laumeier in 1940.
-In 1941, Laumeier married Matilda Cramer and recommenced construction to restore and modify the house, including glazing the large south porch and expanding the estate.
+Kahle died in 1938.
+In 1940, his wife, the former Ada B. Riegel, sold the property to Henry Laumeier.
+Laumeier married Matilda Cramer in 1941 and recommenced construction to restore and modify the house, including glazing the large south porch and expanding the estate.

-After Laumeier’s death in 1959, Wayne C. Kennedy, director of the St. Louis County Department of Parks and recreation was searching the diminishing areas of rural land for acreages to add to the park system.
-He was urged by Laumeier’s nieces to talk with Matilda about her estate and met with her in 1963.
+After Laumeier’s death in 1959, Wayne C. Kennedy, director of the St. Louis County Department of Parks and recreation, was searching the diminishing areas of rural land for acreages to add to the park system.
+Laumeier’s nieces urged him to talk with Matilda about her estate, and Kennedy met with her in 1963.
 Mrs. Laumeier was enthusiastic about park use, but not for playing fields.
 She favored uses that would maintain the general character of the landscape, possibly with such features as a formal garden, a conservatory building, and plantings compatible with the specimen trees she and her husband had placed in the broad lawns and meadows.

-Upon her death in 1968, Matilda bequeathed the grounds and buildings, including the seven-room Estate House, to the St. Louis County Department of Parks and Recreation in memory of her husband, Henry Laumeier.
+Upon her death in 1968, Matilda bequeathed the grounds and buildings, including the seven-room estate house, to the St. Louis County Department of Parks and Recreation in memory of her husband, Henry Laumeier.
 The will gave their land and country house to the county, and specified that would be used for passive purposes (e.g., no sport fields).

 The park was 76 acre at its opening in 1975, but did not attract many visitors until a year later, when St. Louis sculptor Ernest Trova donated about 40 pieces of his work to the park.
 It soon became a popular tourist attraction, and received an additional 20 acre from the Friends of Laumeier.
-The additional land was mostly woods and is for site-specific sculptures, including an abandoned Depression-era concrete pool from the Orchard Valley estate that once occupied the land which was transformed into Pool Complex: Orchard Valley, 1983–85, a large sculptural installation by Mary Miss.
+The additional land is mostly woods, and is reserved for site-specific sculptures, including an abandoned Depression-era concrete pool from the Orchard Valley estate that once occupied the land which was transformed into Pool Complex: Orchard Valley, 1983–85, a large sculptural installation by Mary Miss.